celeste-zeng/Polya_Urn/index.md

 ### Asymptotic analysis of Pólya urns with the same initial conditions

-In the 4 histograms below, we record the ratios of black balls after 1000 draws in 10,000 trials given 4 diffrrent sets of initial conditions.
+In the 4 histograms below, we record the ratios of black balls after 1000 draws in 10,000 trials given 4 different sets of initial conditions.

 The red curve represents the probability density function(pdf) of the corredponding Beta(a, b). (a = initial number of black balls; b = initial number of red balls)